Apple Friands with Ricotta

 This post contains affiliate links.
 Please read my disclosures.

-These Apple and Ricotta Stuffed Gluten-Free Friands are deliciously soft and light, filled with lemony ricotta and caramelised cinnamon apples.
+Theseย Apple Friandsย are deliciously soft and light, filled with lemony ricotta and caramelised cinnamon apples.
+These little cakes are moist, packed with flavour and an absolute treat.

 Some Apple Cinnamon Ricotta Friands sitting on a wire rack next to a bowl of caramelised apples